naps1saps/HA-QDevice/README.md

 ## Addon Setup
 1) Go to the configuration tab and set a secure Env_root_Password.
 An environment root password is required for the initial SSH connection by your Proxmox cluster.
-2) Go to the configuration tab and toggle on Initial_Setup.
+2) Go to the configuration tab and toggle 'ON' Initial_Setup.
 3) Save the configuration and start/restart the addon

 ## Registering the QDevice with your Proxmox cluster